MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`appFile`** - **Binary application file path**<br>
 Input alias: `app`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Relative path from the repo root to the APK or IPA file you want to test.
+The relative path from the repo root to the APK or IPA file you want to test.
 <!-- :::editable-content-end::: -->
 <br>